fprime-community/fprime-workshop-led-blinker/docs/running-on-hardware.md

 ## Cross-Compiling for Embedded Arm Linux

-In the [environment setup](./prerequisites.md) for this tutorial, the ARM Linux cross-compilers were installed.
+In the prerequisites for this tutorial, the ARM Linux cross-compilers were installed.
 In this section, we will use these compilers to cross-compile for ARM Linux by utilizing integration files called "CMake Toolchain".
-Follow the steps in [Section 2](https://github.com/nasa/fprime/blob/devel/docs/Tutorials/CrossCompilationSetup/CrossCompilationTutorial.md#2-compiling-for-arm) of the Cross Compilation Tutorial for steps on how to compile for ARM.
+Follow the steps in the [ARM cross compilation tutorial](https://github.com/nasa/fprime/blob/devel/docs/Tutorials/CrossCompilationSetup/CrossCompilationTutorial.md) on how to compile for ARM.

 > During the step for running the `fprime-util generate` and `fprime-util build` commands, macOS users must run from within the Docker container in the directory `/project/LedBlinker`